AashrayaMan/Notification-Middleware/README.md

 - Listens for messages on the RabbitMQ queue
 - Handles message processing and responses

-4. `mock_server.py`: Mock Fonepay server
-- Simulates Fonepay API responses
-- Useful for testing and development

-5. `email_sender.py`: Notification handler
+4. `email_sender.py`: Notification handler
 - Sends email notifications using SMTP
 - Sends SMS notifications using Twilio

 ## Testing

-1. Use `example.py` to send test transactions: python example.py
+1. Use Postman to send POST requests with appropriate Payloads to receive responses.

 2. Monitor the console output of all running components to track the flow of each transaction.